Folk music festivals in Bangladesh: Nouka Baich

-Nouka Baich Boat racing festivals are held after the monsoon when rivers are filled in Bangladesh.
+Nouka Baich is the boat racing festival held after the monsoon when rivers are filled in Bangladesh.
 It is also a traditional dragon boat-style paddling sport in Bangladesh.
 The Bangladesh Rowing Federation, established in 1974, is the authority of all rowing activities in Bangladesh.

 Astok geet

 Astok song or astok dance is one of the major trends in the ancient folk culture of West Bengal and Bangladesh.
-It is usually performed during various Chaitra Sankranti rituals in the 'Bengali Hindu' society.
+It is usually performed during various Chaitra Sankranti rituals in the Bengali Hindu society.

 In general, on the occasion of "Niler/Shiva's Gajan" ancillary to "Gajan Utsav" on the last three days of Chaitra month, as tak songs and dances are organized in different parts of the country, especially at folk fairs organized in the south-west, as one of the main ancillary performances in various forms of songs and rituals.

 Akharai Song

-Akharai song is a popular song of a special genre prevalent in the state of West Bengal, India at the end of the 18th century and early 19th century.
+Akharai song is a popular song of a special genre prevalent in the Indian state of West Bengal, India at the end of the 18th century and early 19th century.
 Kuluichandra Sen and Ramnidhi Gupta are the promoters of this new genre of songs.
 King Navakrishna was the patron of this custom.